mexeniz/har-lstm-mlflow/README.md

 mlflow_db             "/entrypoint.sh mysq…"   mlflow_db           running (starting)   33060/tcp
 mlflow_tracker        "bash ./wait-for-it.…"   mlflow              running              0.0.0.0:5000->5000/tcp, :::5000->5000/tcp
 ```
-- After that, you can access Jupyterlab at `http://localhost:8888` (or another port which you've set by `config/jupyter/jupyter_notebook_config.py` section) and MLFlow tracker at `http://localhost:5000`
+- After that, you can access Jupyterlab at `http://localhost:8888` (or another port which you've set by `config/jupyter/jupyter_notebook_config.py` section) with the default password `jupyter`.
+- For MLFlow tracker, you can access it at `http://localhost:5000`.

 ### 2.2 Data Exploration